-A base compute module contains an IO10 card and two disk-drive bays.
+A base compute module contains an IO10 base I/O card and two disk-drive bays.
 You can add additional storage to the system as follows:

-- For a SCSI (small computer system interface) JBOD (just a bunch of disks) solution, SGI offers the TP900 storage module, that can be added to base compute modules or CMPX expansion modules (with optional SCSI PCI card). - For a Fibre Channel solution that supports both JBOD and RAID configurations, SGI offers the 2Gb SGI TP9100 storage system. - The Silicon Graphics Prism also supports a number of tape devices; check with your SGI sales or support representative for available options.
+- For a SCSI (small computer system interface) JBOD (just a bunch of disks) solution, SGI offers the TP900 storage module.
+With the addition of an optional SCSI PCI card, the TP900 can be connected to base compute modules or CMPX expansion modules. - For a Fibre Channel solution that supports both JBOD and RAID configurations, SGI offers the 2Gb SGI TP9100 storage system. - The Silicon Graphics Prism also supports a number of tape devices; check with your SGI sales or support representative for available options.